fallen-icarus/cardano-options/README.md

 ##### Closing Expired Active UTxOs

-At a high-level, closing an expired Active UTxO entails proving to the script that the contract is indeed expired, and burning all beacons.
-This action only requires the Lock NFT, however, the writer must approve this transaction.
+At a high-level, closing an expired Active UTxO entails proving to the script that the contract is indeed expired, burning all beacons, and getting approval from the writer.
+This action only requires the Lock NFT.

 At a low-level, all of the following must be true for all contracts being closed: